About This Project

 Thomas C. Hart

-Thomas C. Hart is the director of paleoethnobotanical research for the Programme for Belize Archaeological Project and a postdoctoral fellow at the University of Texas at Austin.
+Thomas C. Hart is the Director of Paleoethnobotanical Research for the Programme for Belize Archaeological Project and a Visiting Assistant Professor in the Anthropology Department at Franklin and Marshall College.
 Hart has run botanical analyses for excavations ranging from colonial era settlements in North America to 6,000-year-old villages in northern Mesopotamia and has published on ancient plant use in peer-reviewed journals such as the Journal of Archaeological Science and Ethnobiology Letters.

 Debora C. Trein